lightstep/terraform-lightstep-aws-dashboards/modules/sns-dashboard/README.md

-# Lightstep AWS SNS Dashboard
+# Cloud Observability AWS SNS Dashboard

-This module provisions a Lightstep dashboard for Amazon SNS.
+This module provisions a Cloud Observability dashboard for Amazon SNS.